Transcript

-00:00:12 First, let's explore a couple of special utilities.
+00:00:12 First, let's explore a few special utilities.

 00:00:22 The only thing you have to do is provide a class of accent and then choose a color which you want to add, which gives you a completely customized look